-Grade Level: 10-12 Agriculture Power, Structure and Technology is a two semester, lab intensive course Course #: 5088 in which students develop an understanding of basic principles of selection, operation, Length: Full Year maintenance, and management of agricultural equipment in concert with the utilization of technology.
-Topics covered include: safety, electricity, plumbing, Credit(s): Two Diploma: Counts as a Directed concrete, carpentry, metal technology, engines, emerging technologies, leadership Elective or Elective for the development, supervised agricultural experience, and career opportunities in the area General, Core 40 with Academic of agriculture power, structure, and technology.
-Honors, Core 40 with Technical Honors Prerequisite: Recommended Introduction to Agriculture,
+Agriculture Power, Structure and Technology is a two semester, lab intensive course in which students develop an understanding of basic principles of selection, operation, maintenance, and management of agricultural equipment in concert with the utilization of technology.
+Topics covered include: safety, electricity, plumbing, concrete, carpentry, metal technology, engines, emerging technologies, leadership development, supervised agricultural experience, and career opportunities in the area of agriculture power, structure, and technology.